-Glassworking includes a variety of artistic and scientific applications from beadmaking and torchwork to soft glass and borosilicate to quartz and pyrex.
-People work in glassmaking professionally, whether as an artisan or in industry, and increasingly more are taking up glassblowing as a hobby.
+Glassworking includes a variety of artistic and scientific applications, from bead-making and torchwork to soft glass and borosilicate to quartz and pyrex.
+People work in glassmaking professionally as an artisan, in industry, or as hobbyists.

 Several hazards are paramount considerations with glassworking.
 The most significant one is obvious, the heat.
-A glassworker must understand the long-term effects heat can have on the human body and take precautions to stay safe and healthy.
+A glassworker must understand heat’s long-term effects on the human body and take precautions to stay safe and healthy.

-In addition to the hot glass, hazards from high temperature come from furnaces operating at very high temperatures, often above 2000 degrees, and work areas that can get up to 130 degrees.
+In addition to the hot glass, hazards from high temperatures come from furnaces operating at very high temperatures, often above 2000 degrees, and work areas that can get up to 130 degrees.
 Because of the continually intense heat, hydration is crucial.
-Burn prevention is also important as are precautions regarding the various chemicals involved.
+Burn prevention is also essential, as are precautions regarding the various chemicals involved.

-Certain precautionary measures are a given in glassblowing simply because of the heat factor.
-Those include wearing safe working clothes, having good provision for ventilation, and using quality eye safety gear.
+Specific precautionary measures are a given in glassblowing simply because of the heat factor.
+These include wearing safe working clothes, good ventilation, and quality eye safety gear.

 Glassblowing Eye Safety

-In addition to the potential for eye injury from shattered glass or impact of other objects, precaution must also be considered for:
+In addition to the potential for eye injury from shattered glass or impact of other objects, precautions must also be considered for:

-- Filtering yellow sodium flares from heating sodium compounds in glass.
+- Filtering yellow sodium flares from heating sodium compounds in the glass.

 - Blocking ultraviolet (UV) and infrared (IR) light.

-The main concern lies with the long-term effect of these hazards on eyes.
+The main concern lies with the long-term effect of these hazards on the eyes.

 “[Glass]workers should be made aware that they should avoid prolonged viewing of molten glass radiation emission through inappropriate filters to minimize unanticipated cumulative effect of chronic optical radiation injury on the eye.”
 (Occupational exposure to optical radiation)

 Essentially, the type of glass determines the type of lens needed.
-For example, borosilicate glass (Pyrex) requires the use of didymium lenses because they filter out the intense yellow light emitted by heated glass.
-Another example is quartz glass, which requires a welding shade of 6 or 8 because it is heated to a much higher temperature and produces a significant amount of harmful radiation (both IR and UV).
+For example, borosilicate glass (Pyrex) requires didymium lenses because they filter out the intense yellow light emitted by the heated glass.
+Another example is quartz glass, which requires a welding shade of 6 or 8 because it is heated to a much higher temperature and produces a significant amount of harmful radiation (IR and UV).

-While there is safety eyewear for glassblowers, no one pair protects for every situation.
+While there is safety eyewear for glassblowers, no one pair protects every situation.

 “Variation exists in the levels of ocular radiant exposure of glassblowers, and no single protective filter lens could be exclusively used for all the different operations in the glassblowing industry.”
 (Glassblowers’ ocular health and safety)